 The Puri Saren Palace, or the Ubud Royal Palace, is perhaps one landmark you should not miss if you want to get a good start to feel Ubud.
 The palace, built in the 1800s, has stunning architecture, and the grounds are known to be well-kept.
 Come at sundown and catch the evening performances.

 Visit Blanco Renaissance Museum

 Antonio Blanco is a Spanish-American man who was born in Ermita, Manila, Philippines.
-He was a devoted artist who traveled a lot, but it was in Bali where he decided to settle down.
+He was a devoted artist who traveled a lot, but in Bali, he decided to settle down.
 The Don Antonio Blanco Renaissance Museum in Ubud was built in memory of him and his timelessly dreamy paintings.

-It takes a lot of time to fully explore the artistic and cultural town that is Ubud, but with these things in mind, you will get a head start to grasp its beauty.
+It takes a lot of time to fully explore Ubud’s artistic and cultural town, but with these things in mind, you will get a head start to grasp its beauty.
 Just be wary of religious places (wear proper clothing), avoid the rainy season, and wear a hat and some sunblock when exploring Ubud, and you’re all set.

 Ubud Travel and Tour Packages

 - See over 250 species of birds from around Indonesia at Bali Bird Park and have a close encounter with a Komodo Dragon

 - Get spiritual at the nearly 1,000-year-old Pura Desa Batuan, one of the best-preserved examples of Balinese Hindu Temples on the island, and Goa Gajah, with marvelous reliefs and wall carvings

 - Feast at one of Ubud’s top-rated restaurants, Bebek Bengil, and enjoy Balinese crispy duck in a beautiful villa-style restaurant

 - Stroll through the art markets and galleries of Ubud and find the perfect souvenir in Bali’s cultural capital